TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 """"""""""""

-During development it is allowed to use :code:`debug()` or :code:`t3lib_div::debug()` function calls to produce debug output.
+During development it is allowed to use :code:`debug()` or :code:`GeneralUtility::debug()` function calls to produce debug output.
 However all debug statements must be removed (not only commented!) before pushing the code to the Git repository.

 Curly braces